 Dominik is an Associate Economist at CEG Europe, based in Düsseldorf.
 He conducts economic analysis in the context of complex competition, merger, abuse of dominance and litigation matters.

 Dominik holds a PhD in economics from the University of Bayreuth.
 He has an extensive background in industrial economics and game theory.
 Dominik’s PhD thesis, which won the faculty's dissertation price, examined issues of private antitrust enforcement.
 He focused on the compensation of umbrella losses and on quantifying the EU’s relative responsibility norm for redress obligations.
-His work has been published in economics journals such as the Journal of Institutional and Theoretical Economics and Games.
+His work has been published in peer-reviewed journals such as the Journal of Institutional and Theoretical Economics and Games.

 Prior to joining CEG, Dominik gained experience in competition economics at another consultancy, where he worked on cartel damage claims and margin squeeze cases.